 Park Forks vicinity

 Up: A good campsite at Park Forks is inside the bush-edge on the TR 75 metres up the Park River.
-Ten metres below the fireplace, discs on a riverside tree mark the start of the route to Nichols, and another disc may be seen across the seep at the lower edge of the campsite.
+Markers for the track to Nichols leave from the campsite.
 A steady 100-minute climb will bring the Nichols bush-edge, and 20 minutes further on is Nichols Hut nestled in the basin.

-Down: From the hut gain the SE spur of Nichols and the occasional cairn marking the track to the forks.
-The track markers in the bush may, with considerable care, be followed right to the campsite at Park Forks.
+Down: From the hut gain the SE spur of Nichols and the occasional cairn marking the start of the track to the forks.
+Inside the bush, intermittent markers continue down but there is little sign of a pad.
 About 2 hours in all.

-Nichols Hut may be removed in favour of a larger one at Drachophyllum.
 About 45 minutes down into the bush, the fork will be passed that leads directly to the good campsite on the Waiohine TR below the Dorset Creek junction.
-The route up the faces opposite this gains the McGregor spur.
+The McGregor spur may be gained from here, up-river at the Dorset Creek confluence, or downriver by a sharp but safe spur. [revised December 2018]

-Four hours and a half or so from Park Forks to Lancaster, fairly padded and lightly marked.
+Five hours or so from Park Forks to Lancaster, fairly padded and lightly marked.

-Up: A little down from the campsite at Park Forks, a painted cairn atop a boulder on the TL marks the start of the track up the Carkeek Ridge.
-Less than 2 hours brings Carkeek Hut, just below the bush-edge, and a further 2½ hours or so brings Lancaster.
+Up: The start of the track up the Carkeek Ridge is marked by a cairn on the TL of the Park River between the campsite on the TR and the forks.
+Less than 2 hours brings Carkeek Hut, just below the bush-edge, and a further 3 hours or so brings Lancaster. [revised December 2018]

 Down: The summit of Lancaster is 10 minutes from the main Northern Crossing route.
 Lancaster’s W face is quite steep, and beyond the saddle some of Thompson may be sidled, taramea permitting, to reach Carkeek about 45 minutes from Lancaster.